ArfanAbid/Bank-Management-System/README.md

 # Bank-Management-System

-This is a simple console application written in C++ that simulates the basic operations of a bank management system.The program uses a switch statement to allow the user to choose from different options, such as creating a new account, depositing money, withdrawing money, checking balance, and closing an account.
+This is a simple console application written in C++ that simulates the basic operations of a bank management system.The program uses a switch statement to allow the user to choose from different options, such as creating a new account, depositing money, withdrawing money, checking balance, and bank record.

 # How to Run the Program